deadrabbit404/sysinfo/README.md

 * `restart` or `refresh` t-ui when setup is done

 ## How  to run
-To execute the script, just type `sysinfo`.
+On t-ui launcher, just type `sysinfo`.
 For more info, type `sysinfo -h` to print help message.

 ## Themes
 Looking for cool themes like the one in the image above?
 Visit [M4dGun's t-ui themes](https://github.com/M4dGun/t-ui_themes)